Geometric optics approximation for the Einstein vacuum equations: Solving the reduced system

-\saut In the sequel, we will always precise the dependence on $\lambda$ of our estimates.
+\saut In the sequel, we will always precise the dependence on $\lambda$ of the estimates.
 For $X$ a numerical quantity, the notation $C(X)$ will denote any function of $X$.
 The symbol $\lesssim$ will denote $\leq C$ for $C$ depending only on $\delta$, $R$ and other irrelevant numerical constants.
 We already assume that $A_1 \ll A_2 \ll A_3$ and that $A_i \gg C(C_0) $ for all the $C(C_0)$ that will appear in the proofs.

-\begin{remark} Since $\lambda$ can be chosen as small as we want, the bootstrap assumptions \eqref{BA F k} and \eqref{BA h k} imply that $\l X \r_{H^s} \lesssim \l \nabla^s X \r_{L^2}$ for $X\in\{ \F,\h\}$ (for $\h$ this holds with the appropriate weights at spacelike infinity), i.e that the main term in each $H^s$ norm is the norm of the top derivative.
-Therefore in the sequel, when using (weighted) Sobolev embedding we will only write down the norm of the top derivative. \end{remark}
+\begin{remark} Since $\lambda$ can be chosen as small as we want, the bootstrap assumptions \eqref{BA F k} and \eqref{BA h k} imply that $\l X \r_{H^s} \lesssim \l \nabla^s X \r_{L^2}$ for $X\in\{ \F,\h\}$ (for $\h$ this holds with the appropriate weights at spacelike infinity), i.e that the main term in each $H^s$ norm is the norm of the top derivatives.
+Therefore in the sequel, when using (weighted) Sobolev embeddings we will only write down the norm of the top derivatives. \end{remark}